 Diane David received her B.A. in Dramatic Art from U.C.
 Davis and completed her kindergarten training at the San Francisco Waldorf Teacher Training of Rudolf Steiner College under Dorit Winter.
 Diane, herself a mother of 6 children and grandmother of 14, is a retired kindergarten teacher from the San Francisco Waldorf School.
 She is now the Early Childhood Director and carrying faculty member for the Bay Area Center for Waldorf Teacher Training.
 She is a Northern California co-representative and Teacher Education Committee member of the Waldorf Early Childhood Association of North America (WECAN), a founding member of the Magic Lantern Marionette Theatre, and mentors and evaluates teachers and early childhood programs throughout Northern California.
 At BACWTT, she teaches The First Three Years, Pedagogical Studies and Practicum Preparation classes in the early childhood track.

 Jeff Loubet graduated from Clark University with a B.A. in philosophy in 1975 and completed teacher training at Rudolf Steiner College in 1992.
-Jeff has been a class teacher at the East Bay Waldorf School for 24 years.
-He taught grades 1 – 8 twice and grades 1 – 6 before retiring in 2017, Jeff continued to offer classes at EBWS as a guest teacher in 7th and 8th grade.
-He currently teaches blocks and mentors at the Wildcat Canyon Community School, and teaches Study of Man and Grades Practicum Preparation for BACWTT and Storytelling and the Imagination for Sound Circle.
+Jeff was a class teacher at the East Bay Waldorf School for 24 years.
+He taught grades 1 – 8 twice and grades 1 – 6.
+After retiring in 2017, Jeff continued to offer classes at EBWS as a guest teacher in 7th and 8th grade.
+He currently teaches blocks and mentors at the Wildcat Canyon Community School, and teaches Study of Man and Grades Practicum Preparation for BACWTT.

 Renate Lundberg received a BA in nursing school and, after working as a nurse for 10 years, she attended the Dr. Hauschka massage and external medicine courses, including the medicinal bath therapy.
 After that, Renate did the eurythmy training in The Netherlands including the pedagogical trimester.
 Since graduating in 1986, she has been teaching in schools in Holland, British Columbia and the USA .

 In addition to BACWTT, she has taught in teacher training programs in Vancouver, BC, and Minneapolis.
 She is retired from fulltime teaching at the Summerfield Waldorf School, where she taught for 10 years (grades 7-12).
 She is now teaching some blocks at the Marin Waldorf School, Kindergarten – 8th grade.